-- Assets under control / assessment are shown at approximate locations; - In July 2020, our sponsor completed a series of transactions that recapitalized the company (the "Recapitalization").
-As the result of the Recapitalization, our sponsor will be able to call incremental equity commitments totaling approximately \$300 million to finance its substantial pipeline of future growth projects.
-Additional details are available as part of our sponsor's press release as of July 22, 2020 notrol.
-There can be no assurance that any of the estimates based on interesting assumptions hade by us that are inherently uncertain and are subject to significant risks and uncertainties, which are difficult by the partnership control.
+1) This chart is for illustrative purposes and consists of estimates based on numerous assumptions made by us that are inherently uncertain and are subject to significant risks and uncertainties, which are difficult to predict and many of which are beyond our control.
 There can be no assurance that any of the estimates may prove to be correct.
 Actual results may differ materially; 2) As reported on February 24, 2021; 3) As of February 24, 2021, the Partnership expects full-year 2021 net income to be in the range of \$42.3 million to \$62.3 million and adjusted EBITDA to be in the range of \$230.0 million.
-The guidance amounts do not include the impact of any additional acquisitions by the Partnership expects of third partnership from our sponsor or third parties; 4) The estimated incremental adjusted EBITDA that can be expected from the Mid-Atlantic Expansions and the Multi-Plant Expansions to the most directly comparable GAAP financial measures, see Appendix; 5) The estimated range of incremental adjusted EBITDA for Greenwood and Waycross plants is \$56-\$60 million in 2024 after the completion of the Greenwood expansion and the delivery of full volumes under the 1.4 million MTPY of contracts assigned.
+The guidance amounts do not include the impact of any additional acquisitions by the Partnership from our sponsor or third parties; 4) The estimated adjusted EBITDA that can be expected from the Mid-Atlantic Expansions is based on an internal financial analysis of the anticipated benefit from the incremental production capacity and cost savings at these production plants.
+For an explanation of why we are unable to reconcile the estimated adjusted EBITDA for the Mid-Atlantic Expansions and the Multi-Plant Expansions to the most directly comparable GAAP financial measures, see Appendix; 5) The estimated adjusted EBITDA for Greenwood and Waycross plants is \$56-\$60 million in 2024 after the completion of the Greenwood expansion and the delivery of full volumes under the 1.4 million MTPY of contracts assigned.
 Refer to Appendix for additional details; 6) The estimated incremental adjusted EBITDA from a drop-down of a wood pellet production plant or a marine terminal represents the run-rate adjusted EBITDA that can be expected from such a facility, based on estimated production or terminaling capacity of such a facility upon achieving full run-rate and our sponsor's existing contracts that may be associated with such a facility.
 The sequence of the drop-down transactions is for illustrative purposes only and subject to change.
-Although we expect to have the opportunity to acquire assets or completed development projects, including the Lucedale plant, the Epes plant, and the Pascagoula terminal, from our sponsor in the future, we cannot assure you that our sponsor will be successfull in completing their development projects or that we will successfully ne
+Although we expect to have the opportunity to acquire assets or completed development project